jmcvetta/blocker/README.md

 blocker
 =======

-Blocker is an API to write arbitrary data blocks to persistence, and to retrieve them by SHA1 hash
+Blocker is an API to write arbitrary data blocks to storage, and to retrieve them by SHA1 hash key.

 ## Status